Creating a Transfer of Retention Plan for Orthodontists in Your Network

 - How do you want to handle retention for patients who require new retainers after restorative treatment or other treatment renders previous retainers ineffective or unusable?

 In short, you and your orthodontist should have a plan that will help protect your patients from avoidable relapse due to problems with retention.
-Of course, you cannot protect a patient who neglects their responsibilities for compliance with a prescribed retention strategy, but you also don't want your patients to suffer relapse because no long-term plan has been made.
+Of course, you can’t protect a patient who neglects their responsibilities for compliance with a prescribed retention strategy, but you also don’t want your patients to suffer relapse because no long-term plan has been made.

 Consider the benefits to all parties involved